Alanesc2/personal-website/README.md

 🚀 Technologies Used

-HTML: The base of the website. \n
+HTML: The base of the website.
-CSS: Elevate your design game with this framework. \n
+CSS: Elevate your design game with this framework.
 JavaScript: The creator of the live website behavior.
 ✨ Key Features